-For all analyses performed on ‘Training’ dataset, we use ten-fold cross validation.
+For all analyses performed on ‘Training’ dataset, we will use ten-fold cross validation.
 All analyses will account for known clinical covariates and results of histological evaluation.
-We will evaluate the performance of predictive classifiers discovered in the ‘training’ set on omics data of the ‘Test’ set.
+We will evaluate the performance of predictive classifiers discovered in the ‘training’ set on OMICS data of the ‘Test’ set.

 As first step, all above analyses will be done using transcriptome and microbiome data separately.
-Next, we will establish transOmic predictors/classifiers of pouchitis by integrating microbiome and host transcriptome data.
-Specifically, we will employ a kernel-based integration approach that had demonstrated increased classification by combining multi-omic data in cancer settings (34).
+Next, we will establish transOMIC predictors/classifiers of pouchitis by integrating microbiome and host transcriptome data.
+Specifically, we will employ a kernel-based integration approach that had demonstrated increased classification by combining multi-OMIC data in cancer settings (34).

 The outcome of the Aim 2 will be molecular classifiers that predict pouchitis as well as estimates (i.e. sensitivity/specificity) for the precision of their performance.